microsoft/vscode-docs/docs/editor/refactoring.md

 Use the **Accept** or **Discard** controls to apply or cancel the proposed refactoring changes.

-Optionally, you can partially apply the refactoring changes by deselecting some of the proposed changesin the Refactor Preview panel.
+Optionally, you can partially apply the refactoring changes by deselecting some of the proposed changes in the Refactor Preview panel.

 ![Screenshot of the Refactor Preview panel that shows how to partially apply changes by deselecting specific changes.](images/refactoring/refactor-preview-partial.png)